sampson-chen/sack/README.md

 (For why removing such distractions is important to coding "in the zone", see the excellent Joel Test: http://www.joelonsoftware.com/articles/fog0000000043.html)

+### Cross-Terminal Shortcuts:

+Note that whenever you perform a search in any terminal with sack, you can use the shortcuts in all other terminals (including new ones).

+So now you can use one terminal to keep the search results open for reference, and use other terminals to open the files with shortcuts!

 ## Main Feature 2 - Profiles:

 About Profiles: